Walls of Jerusalem: Ottoman period

 An inscription in Arabic from the reign of Suleiman the Magnificent states:

 Has decreed the construction of the wall he who has protected the home of Islam with his might and main and wiped out the tyranny of idols with his power and strength, he whom alone God has enabled to enslave the necks of kings in countries (far and wide) and deservedly acquire the throne of the Caliphate, the Sultan son of the Sultan son of the Sultan son of the Sultan, Suleyman.

+Late Ottoman and British Mandate periods

+Following their construction in the 16th century, the Ottoman walls of Jerusalem remained largely unchanged for centuries, with only minor repairs carried out after earthquakes or periods of unrest.
+By the late 19th century, as Jerusalem expanded beyond the Old City, the walls gradually lost their defensive role and became a symbolic boundary rather than a military one.
+In 1898, a breach was made in the wall near the Jaffa Gate to allow German Emperor Wilhelm II to enter Jerusalem during his official visit.
+This opening remains visible today and represents one of the earliest modern alterations to the Ottoman fortifications.

+During the British Mandate period (1917–1948), the walls were recognized as a major historical monument.
+The British authorities adopted preservation-oriented policies and generally avoided structural changes.
+In 1922, the walls and gates were officially declared protected antiquities under the Antiquities Ordinance.

+Jordanian and Israeli periods

+After the 1948 Arab–Israeli War, the Old City of Jerusalem, including its walls, came under Jordanian administration.
+Limited restoration work was undertaken during this period, and access to certain gates was restricted.

+Following the 1967 Six-Day War, Israel gained control of East Jerusalem.
+Since then, archaeological research and conservation projects have been carried out along the walls, focusing on structural stabilization, documentation of earlier building phases, and preservation of original Ottoman masonry.

 Qasr Jalud

 At the northwest corner of the Ottoman wall, archaeologists have discovered the meager remains of a large tower, c.
 35x35 metres, probably first built in the 11th century during the Fatimid period, that fell to the Franks at the end of the First Crusade in 1099 and was expanded by the Ayyubids after Saladin's reconquest of the city in the Battle of Hattin in 1187.
 The tower is known in Arabic as Qasr al-Jalud "Goliath's Tower," and to the Kingdom of Jerusalem as Tancred's Tower after Tancred of Hauteville, the commander whose troops breached the Fatimid defenses at this specific point during the 1099 siege.
 The tower, as well as the entire city wall, were long destroyed by the time the Ottoman Turks built theirs, possibly since 1219 when Ayyubid ruler Al-Mu'azzam Isa razed most of the city fortifications.